i2kmt/i2kmt/README.md

 ### Turtlemoon

-A gal who is really into neuroscience, mathematics and astronomy.
+A medicine student who is really into neuroscience, mathematics and astronomy.
 I am currently:
 - Studying medicine
 - Spying on stars, planets and messier objects with my telescope